echester/aoc2023/README.md

 I did it later than usual on a day that had more fun things in it, and it took long to deal with the edge cases.
 Comedy moment: to make the parsing easier, I first remove periods `s/\./ /` and then, hilariously, substituted any other symbols by the gear symbol: `s/\D/*/`.
 So that went well.

+Much later...

+Fixed this nonsense and now (Dec 21) being so far down the AoC rabbithole, its hard to imagine why part 2 was so hard at the time.
+My brain wasn't sufficiently warmed up (== suspicious/jellylike) perhaps.

+However - yes, there are some inefficient and ugly things here, I ought to be able to do this in about half as much code.
+Part 1 ought to be rewritten to use the functions added in part 2, and `map { }` should have been rolled out to get rid of some nested loops.
+Oh well.
+Does it work?
+Yes.
+Move along.

 ## Day 4 - Scratchcards